SADiLaR/2022-11-09-SADiLaR-TTT/index.md

 humantime: "9:00 am - 5:00 pm 1-2 June<br> 09:00 am ~ 1:00 pm 3 June for optional instructor checkout"     # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2022-06-01      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2022-06-03        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Caroline Ajilogaba","Anelda van der Walt","Juan Steyn"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Caroline Ajilogba","Anelda van der Walt","Juan Steyn"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["TBA"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Roo Mabuya"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-contact: ["mmasibidi.setaka@nwu.ac.za"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+contact: ["Roo.Mabuya@nwu.ac.za"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-etherpad:             # optional: URL for the workshop Etherpad if there is one
+etherpad:   https://docs.google.com/document/d/1MD2dcUKIFXEGu4w-wm1DHwm6abgaBn_gvh8M7XR9Low/edit?usp=sharing          # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:            # for online events, delete the second section below. for in-person events, customize the second section and delete the first section.
   - venue: "Online"